Ajeya10/submission-1234/README.md

 Each directory contains standalone Terraform configurations that can be deployed independently while working together as a complete system."

-Would you like me to suggest any additional documentation or include specific setup instructions for Atlan's environment?
+Would you like me to suggest any additional documentation or include specific setup instructions for 's environment?